 Need for Medical Assistance

-Nonvaccine: When in a risk area, observe the following tick precautions:
+When in a risk area, observe the following tick precautions:

-- Apply DEET (N,N-diethylmetatoluamide) directly to skin
+- Apply DEET (N,N-diethyl-meta-toluamide; > 20%) directly to skin.

-- Avoid camping at sites close to animal habitation and sleep in screened tents
+- Avoid camping at sites close to animal habitation and sleep in screened tents.

-- Avoid unpasteurized dairy products, especially goat milk
+- Avoid unpasteurized dairy products, especially goat milk.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

-Timing: 2 or 3 doses are given for the primary series, usually over a period of 1 year.
-Depending on the vaccine used, doses are given at 0, 1-3 months, and 5-12 months after dose 2; or at 0 and 1-7 months, followed by a booster 12 months after dose 2.
+The primary series consists of 2 or 3 doses given over a 1-year period.
+Depending on the vaccine used, doses are given at 0, 1-3 months, and 5-12 months (or 9-12 months) after dose 2; or at 0 and 1-7 months, followed by a booster, 12 months after dose 2.

-Boosters are given 3 to 5 years later if at continued or new risk.
+A booster dose is recommended 3 to 5 years later if at continued or new risk.